acm-ribeiro/glacier-generator/README.md

 # Running Example: Tournaments Management Application <a name="example"></a>
 We'll use this example to illustrate the catalogue's properties.

-This application maintains information about `players` and `tournaments`.
-Players compete in tournaments, from which they can be enrolled and disenrolled.
+This application maintains information about `players`, `tournaments`, and `enrolments`.
+Players compete in tournaments, from which they can be enroled and disenroled.

-This application has two APIs: one responsible for managing `players` and another for managing `tournaments` resources.
+This application has three APIs responsible for managing `players`, `tournaments`, and `enrolments` resources.
 The APIs are the following: